postcss/postcss/API.md

 processor.process(css2).css;
 ```

-#### `use(plugin)`
+### `use(plugin)`

-Add plugin to CSS processors.
+Adds a plugin to be used as a CSS processor.

 ```js
 var processor = postcss();
 processor.use(autoprefixer).use(cssnext).use(cssgrace);
 ```

-There is three format of plugin:
+Plugins can also be added by passing them as arguments when creating
+a `postcss` instance (cf. [`postcss(plugins)`](#postcssplugins)).

+Plugins can come in three formats:

-1. Function.
-PostCSS will send a `Root` instance as first argument.
+1. A function.
+PostCSS will pass the function a `Root` node as the first argument.
-2. An object with `postcss` method.
-PostCSS will use this method
+2. An object with a `postcss` method.
+PostCSS will use that method as described in #1.
-   as function format below.
-3. Other `PostCSS` instance.
-PostCSS will copy plugins from there.
+3. Another `PostCSS` instance.
+PostCSS will copy plugins from that instance to this one.

-Plugin function should change `Root` from first argument or return new `Root`.
+Plugin functions should mutate the passed `Root` node and return nothing (`undefined`),
+or return a new `Root` node.

 ```js
 processor.use(function (css) {